FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/intro_folder_monitor/_index.md

 - Directory scanning does not allow transferring a file whose name contains a wildcard character, for example the asterisk character (\*) on UNIX-like platforms.
 Files containing wildcard characters in their file names are not be processed; they remain in the scanning directory, and an error message displays in the log.
 For a list of wildcard characters per platform, see [Platform-specific characters and functions]().
 - In an z/OS environment you can only use folder monitoring on UNIX file systems.
 - The WILDMAT parameter is available on Unix/Windows/IBM i systems.
-- When using the UCONF mode to enable folder monitoring, there is a limit to the number of folders due to the maximum length of the `folder_monitoring.folders` parameter being 512.
+- When using the UCONF mode to enable folder monitoring, there is a limit to the number of folders due to the maximum length of the <span class="code">`folder_monitoring.folders`</span> parameter being 512.
 - Presently the folder monitoring CFTFOLDER option is only available in command line.
 - Folder monitoring using a different user (USERID) is not available on Linux if the event mode is enabled (USEFSEVENTS=YES).
 Additionally, this feature is not supported in the obsolete UCONF folder configuration.
 - For a multi-host installation, the METHOD=MOVE for folder monitoring is not supported on an NFS 3 shared disk due to synchronization delays.
 Instead, use NFS 4 or METHOD=FILE.